 A poor mindset believes it can get away with compromising its reputation to make a quick buck.

 Challenge Yourself: Take the high road.
 Always consider the consequences of your actions/decisions.

-Rich mindset knows that the world isn’t fair, and deals with reality swiftly, humbly, and practically.
-It knows the world owes it nothing, that the universe is indifferent to its existence, that the default for life is suffering and death.
+A rich mindset knows that the world isn’t fair and deals swiftly, humbly, and practically with reality.
+It knows the world owes it nothing, that the universe is indifferent to its existence, and that the default for life is suffering and death.
 All successes are improbable and should be appreciated as such.

-Poor mindset is consumed by the unfairness of the world, and wastes time complaining about it.
-It feels the world owes it something and waits for it to be handed out.
+A poor mindset is consumed by the unfairness of the world and wastes time complaining about it.
+It feels like the world owes it something and waits for it to be handed out.

 Challenge Yourself: Entitlement.
-Go get something you want this week.
+Get something you want this week.
 Then, if you get it, appreciate that luck met opportunity.
 If you don’t get it, appreciate your effort and take some time to try and understand why.
 Be humble.

-Rich mindset celebrates the successes of others.
-It embraces the competition and often befriends it.
+A rich mindset celebrates the successes of others, embraces the competition, and often befriends it.
 You have two choices, tear down another person’s success or be inspired by the example.

-Poor mindset feels jealousy and bitterness about the successes of others.
-It looks at everything as a zero-sum game.
+A poor mindset feels jealousy and bitterness about the successes of others, and it looks at everything as a zero-sum game.

-Challenge Yourself: There will always be people who have accomplished more and most likely done it better than you.
+Challenge Yourself: There will always be people who have accomplished more and most likely have done it better than you.
 Find a competitor and make them your mentor.
-Lead with humbleness and gratitude and you will be greatly rewarded.
+Lead with humbleness and gratitude, and you will be greatly rewarded.

 “Change The Way You Look At Things And The Things You Look At Change” – Wayne Dyer